Staunton chess set: Background

 Another possibility is that Jaques, a master turner, had probably been experimenting with a design that not only would be accepted by players but also could be produced at a reasonable cost.
-In the end, he most likely borrowed and synthesized elements from sets already available to create a new design that used universally recognizable symbols atop conventional stems and bases: The resulting pieces were compact, well balanced, and weighted to provide an understandable, practical playing set.
+In the end, he most likely borrowed and synthesized elements from sets already available to create a new design that used universally recognisable symbols atop conventional stems and bases: The resulting pieces were compact, well balanced, and weighted to provide an understandable, practical playing set.

 It may have been a combination of both theories with the synergy of Cooke the entrepreneur and Jaques the artisan.

 From 1820 on, diagrams in chess books began to use icons of chess pieces similar in many respects to the Staunton chessmen, including a change from arched crown to coronet for the queen.
 This shows that the Staunton design may have been taken from these diagrams, very likely created by a printer.

 Design

 The ebony and boxwood sets were weighted with lead to provide added stability and the underside of each piece was covered with felt, allowing the pieces to slide easily across the board.
 Some ivory sets were made from African ivory.
-The king sizes ranged from 3½ to 4½ inches and the sets typically came in a papier-mâché case, each one bearing a facsimile of Staunton's signature under the lid.
+The king sizes ranged from 3½ to 4½ inches (88 to 114 millimeters) and the sets typically came in a papier-mâché case, each one bearing a facsimile of Staunton's signature under the lid.

 The Staunton pieces broadly resemble columns with a wide molded base.
 Knights feature the sculpted head and neck of a horse.
 Kings, the tallest pieces, top the column with a stylised crown topped with a cross pattée.
 Queens are slightly smaller than kings, and feature a coronet topped with a tiny ball (a monde).
 Rooks feature stylised crenellated battlements and bishops a Western-style mitre.
 Pawns are the smallest and are topped by a plain ball.
 Pieces representing human characters (the king, queen, bishop, and pawn) have a flat disk separating the body from the head design, which is known as a collar.

 A modified Staunton chess set, described in the FIDE Laws of Chess, is used for the blind and visually impaired.
 In such a set, the black pieces are differentiated from the white pieces by a small point/spike atop the pieces, and the dark squares are raised above the light squares to allow the user to feel the board and pieces to understand the position.
 Furthermore, each square has a hole into which pegs on the bottom of each piece are inserted, allowing the user to feel the position of the pieces without moving them or knocking them over.